Darko Odic

 About

-Dr. Darko Odic is an associate professor in the Department of Psychology at the University of British Columbia.
+Dr. Darko Odic is a Professor in the Department of Psychology at the University of British Columbia.

 Dr. Odic is also part of the Early Development Research Group, a consortium of six research centers interested in the development of language, learning, and social understanding in infants and children.